sph-mn/sph-sp/other/documentation/c-manual.md

 ## units
 * times are in number of samples
-  * the macros (rt nominator denominator) and (rts nominator denominator) calculate sample rate invariant times based on the sp_rate variable or _sp_rate preprocessor variable respectively
+  * the macros (rt nominator denominator) and (rts nominator denominator) calculate sample rate invariant times based on the sp_rate global variable or _sp_rate preprocessor variable respectively
   * rt(3, 1): 3 seconds
   * rt(1, 4): 1/4 second
 * sample rate factor
   * the filter implementations take cutoff and transition value as a decimal
   * 0.5 is the highest possible frequency
   * 0.0 is the lowest possible frequency
-  * the macros (rtfs x) calculates sample rate invariant factors based on a standard sample rate of 48000
 * wave frequencies are in hertz
   * 1 hertz is one full period (zero, up, down, zero) in one second

 ## error handling
 * function local goto with an exit label
 * integer error number and library name in a struct status_t
-* uses [sph-sc-lib status](https://github.com/sph-mn/sph-sc-lib#status), which is included with sph-sp
+* uses [sph-sc-lib status](https://github.com/sph-mn/sph-sc-lib#status), which is included with sph-sp.h
 * useful bindings:
   * status_declare: declares a variable with name `status` of type `status_t`
   * status_is_failure: true if status.id is zero